AI Glossary

 Read more →Inference

-The process of running a trained model to generate outputs from inputs - the "serving" phase, as opposed to training.
+The process of running a trained model to generate outputs from inputs, also called the serving phase as opposed to training.

 Read more →Tokenization